Ivory Coast heavyweights meet in bid for reconciliation | DW | 26.07.2021

-Ivorian President Alassane Ouattara and his predecessor Laurent Gbagbo are meeting 10 years after a power struggle between the duo saw 3,000 people die and Gbagbo banished.
-Could real reconciliation be on the cards?
+Ivorian President Alassane Ouattara and his predecessor, Laurent Gbagbo, are meeting 10 years after a power struggle between the two saw 3,000 people die and Gbagbo banished.
+Could real reconciliation be in the cards?

-Tuesday's meeting between Ivory Coast's current president, Alassane Ouattara, and his rival, the recently returned Laurent Gbagbo after he was acquitted of committing war crimes by the International Criminal Court (ICC), has raised tensions in the Ivorian capital Abidjan.
+Tuesday's meeting between Ivory Coast's current president, Alassane Ouattara, and his rival, Laurent Gbagbo — who recently returned after being acquitted of committing war crimes by the International Criminal Court (ICC) — has raised tensions in the Ivorian capital Abidjan.
 But amid the uneasiness, there seems to be a sense of optimism among many citizens.

 "President Gbagbo and President Alassane, they are brothers.
 Both will show the world that there is total reconciliation in Ivory Coast," one citizen told DW.